-A blog for genealogists tracing the Robert Newton Turpin family into the past or the present and wanting to share information.
+A blog for genealogists and historians tracing the Robert Newton Turpin family into the past or the present and wanting to share information.

 Monday, February 20, 2012

 My Grandfather Will Turpin was the 16th Child

 William Watson Turpin was born 31 March 1886.He was born and raised on the pioneer homestead of his parents near Mariaville.His father died when he was eight years old, so as a child a bigger burden fell on him to help with the farm.He herded the sheep and spent many nights alone out in the hills of northern Rock County.This lead to life-long health problems.